 In the first row, you’re taking advantage of the heavier work

-And in the third row, the denim jacket brings a spring staple into the winter season, and you’re bound to stay warm, as long as you have a more substantial coat on top.
+And in the third row, the denim jacket brings a spring staple into the winter season.
+You’re bound to stay warm, as long as you have a more substantial coat on top.

-In reality, both the duffle and the peacoat would work with any of these combos, so don’t feel restricted to choosing one over the other.
+In reality, both the duffle and the peacoat would work with any of these combos.
+Don’t feel restricted to choosing one over the other.

 The second set of layers can go either way, in terms of formality.
 It all depends what you decide to wear down below.

 Go with mid-grey flannel trousers and rich, brown leather wingtips, and you have yourself a “smart casual” rig.
 On the other hand, throw on some chinos and sneakers, and you look more casual, yet still very put together.

 The denim jacket plays nicely no matter the direction you’re trying to take the outfit, and if you are leaning more formal (with trousers and wingtips), it gives you a great high-low look, one that we champion a lot here on EG.

 Example Using Two Different Midlayers

 In this third set, we’re incorporating two different mid-layers.
 This may be overkill in some instances, but it can definitely work, so long as you have your fabric weights right.

 For example, the merino V-neck in the first row is thin enough to fit under the denim jacket.
 Same goes for the lightweight down vest in the second row.
 You can barely tell it’s on!
 It fits under a work